-Justin Ackley aids clients in navigating a diverse range of federal energy regulatory matters.
-Justin focuses on the Federal Energy Regulatory Commission (FERC) and the Federal Power Act (FPA).
-He handles transactional, compliance and general regulatory counseling including Section 203 approvals, exempt wholesale generator and qualifying facility status determinations, and market-based rate authority.
+Justin Ackley focuses on a diverse range of federal energy regulatory matters involving the Federal Energy Regulatory Commission (FERC) and the Federal Power Act (FPA).
+He assists with transactional, compliance and general regulatory counseling including Section 203 approvals, exempt wholesale generator and qualifying facility status determinations, and market-based rate authority.

 Previously, Justin worked for a public utility in their regulatory affairs department and at FERC researching and drafting various compliance filings.
 He spent almost four years in the United States House of Representatives as a senior Legislative Assistant for a ranking member of the Energy and Commerce Committee handling an issue portfolio that included energy, environment, and transportation.
 Justin has in-depth public policy experience with the National Environmental Policy Act (NEPA), the Clean Air Act (CAA), the Clean Water Act (CWA) and the FPA.